 First, Kendra snapped a quick before photo of me to show how I look when I’m my typical unmade up self.
 I’m happy to report, even after seeing my fancy pictures, I’m still happy with the “naked” me.
 Then, in her soft spoken manner, Kendra started asking me questions.
 What did I want from the session?
 What was the general color palette of the clothing I’d brought?
 As I answered, we agreed I should do my makeup in neutral grays, leaning toward a smokey eye.
 My responses helped Kendra decide what props to set up in her studio while I got gussied up.

 She had everything ready when I arrived in their shop turned photography studio.
-A stereo was blaring fun music that made me want to dance.
-It reminded me of when we shared a room when we were teenagers and how we rocked out with our friends.
+A stereo was blaring my favorite country tunes, making me want to dance.
+It reminded me of when we shared a room as teenagers and how we rocked out with our friends.
 I felt light and young and brave.

 We got to work.
 Well, Kendra worked.
 I sat around in my underwear and other random outfits letting her boss me around.
 Now, that I think about it, that must’ve been a fun experience for her.
 I’m the oldest sister and have done the majority of the bossing in our thirty odd years on this planet.
 Anyway, I wasn’t distracted by being mom, wife, or writer.
 I was in my own world for a while, and it centered on me.
 It’s rare that I think just about myself and my needs.
 I think that’s the case with a lot of women.
 Well, let me tell you it was empowering, and it showed on my face in those photos.